 I’ve recently read through some really impactful books centered around the events of the Holocaust and WWII in Europe.
 Night by Elie Wiesel, Hiding Place by Corrie ten Boom and Man’s Search For Meaning by Victor Frankl.
-All are first hand accounts of experiences during that tragedy….all lending to an entirely new perspective on life, purpose, suffering, meaning….tear jerking and thought provoking because of the blatant reality of that topic.
+All are first hand accounts of experiences during that tragedy….all lending to an entirely new perspective on life, purpose, suffering, meaning….tear jerking and thought provoking because of the harsh reality of that topic.

 Victor Frankl was a know Austrian Psychologist whose major life work was his brain child, logotherapy.
 Before the Nazi’s came into Austria he was offered a chance to leave to the United States and further his work on a special visa, his elderly parents were elated because he was given the chance to escape what all knew was a coming nightmare.
 He was left with a difficult decision: